mukulmh/django-logviewer/README.md

                 request_logger.exception("Unhandled Exception: " + str(e))
             return exception
     ```
     iii.
-Now register this middleware for you djanog application.
+Now register this middleware for you django application.
 Include the middleware at the end of the middleware lists like below.
     ```py
     MIDDLEWARE = [
         'django.middleware.security.SecurityMiddleware',